trptcolin/macro-workshop/doc/exercises/01_generating_code.md

     ```

-   Now make the tests pass, by fixing the code in
+   Now make each test pass, by first removing the `(pending)` marker, and then
-   `src/macro_workshop/code_generation.clj`.
-The auto-runner will re-run the
+   fixing the code in `src/macro_workshop/code_generation.clj`.
+The auto-runner
-   tests every time you save one of the two relevant files.
+   will re-run the tests every time you save one of the two relevant files.
 I
    like to keep one window open with the auto-runner, and one with my editor,
-   so that I can see both at once, but feel free to use whatever workflow you
+   so that I can see both at once.
-   prefer.

-   Whether things are passing or failing, feel very free to write
+   Whether things are passing or failing, feel very free to write additional
-   additional tests and/or use the REPL to make sure you understand why!
+   tests and/or use the REPL to make sure you understand why!

 3. Read the source code for `clojure.core/when`, and explain it [out loud!] to